microsoft/fabricrealtimelab/modules/module00.md

 ![Create Custom App](../images/module00/setupcustomapp.png)

-4. On the 'keys' tab of the Custom App, reveal the first connection string and copy it to your clipboard:
+4. On the 'Keys' tab of the Custom App, reveal the first connection string and copy it to your clipboard:

 ![Copy Connection String](../images/module00/copyappconnstring.png)

 5. Switch to the Data Science persona.
-On the home page for the persona, click Import Notebook and upload the notebook you downloaded earlier:
+On the home page for the persona, click 'Import Notebook' and upload the notebook you downloaded earlier:

 ![Import Notebook](../images/module00/importnotebook.png)

-6. In the notebook, paste the connection string from above in the single quotes of the ConnectionString variable of the first cell.
+6. In the notebook, paste the connection string from above in the single quotes of the 'ConnectionString' variable of the first cell.
 It should look similar to the below:

 ![Paste Connection String](../images/module00/pasteconnstring.png)